MicrosoftDocs/bot-docs/articles/overview-how-bot-framework-works.md

 ---
-title: Bot Framework Features | Microsoft Docs
+title: How the Bot Framework works | Microsoft Docs
 description: The key features of the Bot Framework will help you build powerful and intelligent bots.
-keywords: bots, introduction, framework
+keywords:
 author: RobStand
 manager: rstand
 ms.topic: article